 In the case of foreign income, the taxpayer must file a return each time income is received, within 30 days of receiving the income, self-assess and pay the tax due when filing the return.
-Returns in respect of capital gains must be filed within 30 days of concluding the contract, and in respect of rental income, within 30 days of concluding the lease (even where the lessee or tenant deducts withholding tax).
+Returns in respect of capital gains must be filed within 30 days of concluding the contract, and in respect of rental income, within 30 days of concluding the lease.

-Non-residents are obliged to file returns only where the income is not subject to final withholding tax, except in the case of rental income from immovable or movable property, where they must do so even if withholding tax is deducted.
+Non-residents are obliged to file returns only where the income is not subject to final withholding tax.